 The murder of Alma Tirtschke is one of Melbourne’s most notorious crimes.
 After a lengthy investigation and trial, her killer was hanged; did police get the wrong man?

-Around dawn on December 31, 1921, a man named Errington was looking for empty bottles, around the streets at the eastern end of Melbourne.
+At dawn on December 31, 1921, a man named Errington was looking for empty bottles, around the streets at the eastern end of Melbourne.

 But around dawn, the streets were quiet.

 Errington ran to get help.
-The body in Gun Alley was soon identified as belonging to Alma Tirtschke, a 12-year-old girl reported missing the day before.
+The body in Gun Alley was soon identified as belonging to Alma Tirtschke, a 12-year-old reported missing the day before.

 Alma Tirtschke was born in Melbourne in 1909.

 Her mother died of a kidney disorder when she was young and her father, a mining contractor, was frequently absent.
-So Alma was raised by her grandmother, an elderly lady who had a modest house in Jolimont.
+Alma was raised by her grandmother, an elderly lady who had a modest house in Jolimont.

 Alma was a friendly girl and good at school, but also quiet and solemn.
 Her most distinguishing feature was her vibrant red hair; long and straight, she wore it hanging down the middle of her back.